 Preparing for an HMRC interview

-When Allison approached ForrestBrown, two software clients found themselves struggling with an HMRC enquiry.
-For the clients’ software experts, the process was proving quite difficult.
+When Allison approached ForrestBrown, two software clients found themselves struggling to communicate the technical aspects of their work during an HMRC enquiry.
+For the clients’ software experts, the process of explaining their work and the technical complexities of this was proving quite difficult.
 This is understandable: for non-tax professionals, dealing with the tax authority can be nerve-wracking.

-“When we sit in a room with the competent professionals, they’re comfortable and happy to talk about their work.
-But in these cases, as soon as HMRC was introduced to the equation, it became a very different scenario.”
+“When we met with the competent professionals, they’re comfortable and happy to talk about their work.
+However, when HMRC was introduced to the equation, it became a very different scenario.”

 ForrestBrown was called in to help the technical staff refine their approach to HMRC.
 Our sector experts ensured that the competent professionals understood what it is HMRC wanted to know from them.